 Why do we teach Science at Freeland Primary School?

-Our curriculum is about developing enquiring minds and a scientific approach to problem solving, through predicting, testing and analysing the results of those tests.
+Our curriculum is about developing enquiring minds and a scientific approach to problem solving through predicting, observing, recording and reflecting on results of investigations.
 Children at Freeland understand that their scientific learning journey grows by asking questions, making mistakes and that this is an important part of learning which enables them to make real and valuable connections with the world around them.

 How do we teach Science at Freeland Primary School?

-At Freeland, we have developed and personalised a teaching and learning scheme based around the Kent Scheme of Work.
+We have developed personalised teaching and learning based around the Deepening Understanding scheme of work.
 Our curriculum aims to provide opportunities for children to experience learning in all areas of science: chemistry, biology and physics and opportunities to build on their prior knowledge; this promotes enthusiasm for the topics taught whilst embedding procedural knowledge into the long-term memory.
 All children are encouraged to develop and use a range of scientific skills through every topic and specialist vocabulary is taught and built upon in each year.

-Every year at Freeland we aim to provide extra ‘wow’ science opportunities such as visits to scientific environments such as the Oxford University Physics Department and Science Oxford.
+Every year, we aim to provide extra science opportunities such as visits to scientific environments such as the Oxford University Physics Department and Science Oxford.
 Whole-school focused science weeks are planned with enthusiasm and allow children to investigate the scientific work by current scientists and those from history.
-Our after-school science club is always well attended and this provides hands-on experiences promoting awe and wonder and a clear understanding that science is fun.

 What is the impact of our teaching?